 A 2016 book called “The Arm: Inside the Billion-Dollar Mystery of the Most Valuable Commodity in Sports,” author Jeff Passan begins quite graphically with a play-by-play of a four-hour surgery by Dr. Neal ElAttrache as he scrambles to repair the right elbow of one-time Dodgers pitcher Todd Coffey.

-During the procedure, Passan writes about how ElAttrache cuts open Coffey’s legs and starts digging round for a usable tendon, “like MacGyver.”
-He ends up using a cadaver tendon that was shipped in.
+During the procedure, Passan writes about how ElAttrache cut open Coffey’s legs and started digging round for a usable tendon, “like MacGyver.”
+He ended up using a cadaver tendon that was shipped in.

 If a pitcher on any level — high school, college, professional — could see a documentary of what goes on during one of these operations, would they think twice about having it done to them?

-Why are so many pitchers having this surgery, and why does it feel too common?
+Why do so many pitchers have this surgery, and why does it feel far too normalized?
 There are many hypothesis to whether it has reached epidemic proportions.
 Key moments in time are noted.
 Modest proposals are offered to stem the tide.

-But no matter the discussion, Tommy John’s name remains front and center, elbowing everyone else out of the way.
+But no matter the discussion, Tommy John’s name elbows everyone else out of the way for the starting point.

-Circling back to Passan’s book, I asked him: You got to talk to both Tommy John and Dr. Frank Jobe and you seem to admire the fact they were both in this together knowing it was kind of the blind leading the blind, but why not try it?
+Circling back to Passan’s book, I asked him: You got to talk to both Tommy John and Dr. Frank Jobe and you seem to admire the fact they were both in this together.
+They knew it was kind of the blind leading the blind, so why not try it?

 “I marvel at Frank Jobe’s courage,” said Passan.
 “I know there had been facsimiles of the surgery on other parts of the body, but when he cut open Tommy John’s elbow, he was doing something no doctor ever had attempted.
 It takes some kind of self-assurance to pioneer a procedure.
 Tommy’s approach was as much about self-preservation as it was innovation.
 He never set out to have his name intertwined with something so ubiquitous.
 He just wanted to throw because retirement sounded like a bummer.”